Back to news

 Table Mountain from Blouberg Beachfront

-Plateauing at over 1 000 metres above sea level, the 360-degree views of the city, Table Bay, and the rest of the Table Mountain National Park are definitely a sight to behold.
+Plateauing at over 1,000 metres above sea level, the 360-degree views of the city, Table Bay, and the rest of the Table Mountain National Park are definitely a sight to behold.

-- The Scenery
+The Scenery

-When it comes to magnificent scenery - Cape Town and the surrounding province of the Western Cape never fails to deliver.
+When it comes to magnificent scenery - Cape Town and the surrounding province of the Western Cape never fail to deliver.
 With such a varying landscape - found in very few other places across the globe - Cape Town offers forests, beaches, gardens, mountains, oceans, grasslands, nature reserves, Winelands, as well as one of the most unique floral biomes in the world - fynbos.

 Kirstenbosch Gardens

 Speaking of fynbos, don’t forget to check out the Kirstenbosch Botanical Gardens along our Mini Peninsula Tour.
 It has been voted the most beautiful garden in Africa after all.
+It’s also a perfect place for a peaceful stroll along shaded paths, ideal for exploring Cape Town with kids or enjoying a fun day outside of the city.

-- Cape Point
+Cape Point

 Located in the incredible Cape Point Nature Reserve, Cape Point is the most southwestern point of the continent, as well as the longest peninsula in South Africa.
 Also considered a Natural World Heritage Site, here you will find more dramatic scenery as endless ocean views.
+A visit to Cape Point often includes a stop at the Cape of Good Hope, one of the best things to see in Cape Town, where dramatic cliffs drop into the Atlantic Ocean.

 Not just pretty to see, but at Cape Point, you can also visit the old lighthouse, board the Flying Dutchman Funicular, walk the shipwreck trail, dine at the Two Oceans Restaurant, braai, picnic, or explore the deserted beaches and glorious tidal pools.

-- The Beaches
+The Beaches

-If it’s world-class beaches you’re looking for, Cape Town hosts a huge selection of beaches to explore from Camps Bay near the city centre to Diaz Beach way down the peninsula.
+If it’s world-class beaches you’re looking for, Cape Town hosts a huge selection of beaches to explore, from Camps Bay near the city centre to Diaz Beach way down the peninsula.
 You could spend a week in Cape Town and not manage to fully explore all of its beaches.

 Penguins enjoying Boulders' Beach

 Perhaps Cape Town’s most unique beach, you’ll find Boulders’ Beach along our Cape Point tour, which is home to our favourite waddling friends - the endangered African penguins.
+Popular beaches in Cape Town include Clifton’s four sheltered coves, the surfing hotspot of Muizenberg, and the laid-back vibe of Kalk Bay.
+Each offers its own unique coastline scenery and plenty of fun activities.

-- The Weather
+The Weather

-To explore all this natural beauty, the climate in Cape Town is that of a year-round, mild Mediterranean one - gracing us with long summer days to explore all that the city has to offer.
+To explore all this natural beauty, the climate in Cape Town is that of a year-round, mild Mediterranean one, gracing us with long summer days to explore all that the city has to offer.

 Chin-Chilla Roof-top bar

-- Its History
+Its History

 Mandela Statue at City Hall

 Of all of this dark yet moving history, Cape Town is perhaps most famously known for being home to the inspirational South African president and national treasure, Nelson Mandela.
+Many visitors take a free walking tour around the city to learn more about Cape Town’s rich past and explore places like Bree Street and the historic heart of central Cape Town.

-- The Bo-Kaap
+The Bo-Kaap

-The Bo-Kaap is a colourful hub of history, culture, music and flavour.
-Established as a township during the colonisation of the Cape, slaves were brought to Cape Town from across Africa, India, Indonesia and the Middle East, creating a new combination of culture.
+The Bo-Kaap is a colourful hub of history, culture, music, and flavour.
+Established as a township during the colonisation of the Cape, slaves were brought to Cape Town from across Africa, India, Indonesia, and the Middle East, creating a new combination of culture.

 Known for its brightly coloured houses, Bo-Kaap lies on the slopes of Signal Hill, just above the city centre at is the epicentre of Cape Malay culture.
 This created the unique flavour of Cape Malay cooking, as well as the tradition of the annual Cape Town Minstrel Carnival, otherwise known as the Tweede Nuwe Jaar (Second New Year).